CIC Processing Time

 When applying for Canadian immigration, citizenship or refugee status, it can take some time for an application to be reviewed and completed.
 Processing times by CIC are not quick and do not occur overnight.
-Canada’s immigration department attempts to give applicants a timeframe in which they know how long their application will take to process.
+Canada’s immigration department attempts to give applicants a time frame in which they know how long their application will take to process.
 Even then, times can simply be an estimate and depend on a few factors.

 Processing time starts on the day an application is received by Canada’s immigration authorities.
 The three departments an individual can apply to is the immigration department, Citizenship Canada (IRCC), or refugee department.
 Processing time ends on the day a final decision (positive or negative) is made on an application.

-In 2018, the IRCC modified the way in which it estimated processing time from some residency applications.
+Recently, the IRCC modified the way in which it estimated processing time from some residency applications.
 There are a few factors that affect the processing time of an application.
 Factors include:

 - The application submitted